rl-duan/runlinduan/content/authors/admin/_index.md

 highlight_name: true
 ---

-Runlin Duan is a Ph.D. student of mechanical engineering at the Purdue University Convergence Design Lab.
+Runlin Duan is a Ph.D. student of mechanical engineering at the Purdue University Convergence Design Lab, supervised by Prof. Karthik Ramani.
 His research interests include human computer interactions, design, virtual and augmented reality.
-He leads projects on develops human-AI collaboration systems for early stage concept generation, large-scale design space exploration and parametric modeling for CAD
+He leads projects on develops human-AI collaboration systems for early stage concept generation, large-scale design space exploration and parametric modeling for CAD.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}